magpie-ea/magpie-backend/README.md

 Note that the experiment database lives in the file `babe_db.sqlite3`.

+For now, since the database file is bundled with the release itself, whenever you download a new release, it will contain no previous experiment results.
+For dynamic retrieval, you can manually upload relevant experiment results as custom records.
+If you want to keep all previous experiments, you may:
+- Copy the old `babe_db.sqlite3` file from the old release to the old release.
+However, that wouldn't work whenever the database schema changes between releases.
+- Execute database migrations when the database schema changes.
+(Instructions to come later).

 ### Local (Offline) Deployment with Docker (Old method)
 If, for whatever reason, the downloaded release fails to run on your system, you may run the *_babe* backend via Docker instead.
 The following are the instructions.